 With 60% of the planet’s wildlife wiped out in 50 years, and many species facing imminent extinction, traditional conservation efforts have indisputably failed.
 The world now has a 10 year window to finally give wildlife the protection it deserves.
 National Park Rescue saves African National Parks on the brink of collapse using no-nonsense direct action operations to restore effective law enforcement, shut down corruption and reconnect the surrounding communities key to a park’s long term survival.

 Our teams are live inside one of Africa’s most-troubled protected areas, working alongside government staff as a single unit in the defence of wildlife.
 Due to a severe lack of resources, Zimbabwe’s 2,000 square kilometre Chizarira National Park lost thousands of elephants and other wildlife, prior to the start of the operation.
 According to the latest independent survey, poaching indicators have reduced by over 90% since our operation began, and the park has undergone a massive transformation.
-The remarkable story of Operation Christina Knudsen is the subject of a coming documentary.
+The remarkable story of the operation is the subject of a coming documentary.

 Our staff work alongside wildlife authority staff as a single unit to restore wildlife security to major national parks which have suffered severe decline for a prolonged period.
 Our brave and passionate teams place their own lives at risk, living inside Africa’s most-poached national parks with the aim of terminating crime and helping governments restore them.

 Unlike most soldiers or police officers, rangers have to go to work against a potentially armed and dangerous enemy EVERY SINGLE DAY which makes being a ranger one of the most dangerous jobs in the world.
 Sadly, so little funding escapes the charity ‘business’ that the odds are stacked against us and many thousands of rangers have died defending wildlife with little or no recognition and no medals for bravery.
 Our rangers have a level of bravery and dedication equal to any armed force in the world.